 Trade Ideas vs Benzinga Pro

 Trade Ideas vs Benzinga Pro: Which trading tool wins the race?
-This comparison gets into detail on all major functionalities, the costs, discounts and usability.
-I have full access to both tools and include various screenshots and notes to each section.
+I have full access to both tools and included various screenshots and notes to each section.

 About Trade Ideas

 Trade Ideas is a privatly-held company in Encinitas, California and was founded in 2003.
 Since 2017, Trade Ideas ranks within the Inc. 5000 fastest growing companies in the United States.
 Since its inception, Trade Ideas’ primary focus is to help day traders archive the best possible trading results by providing excellent market scans, research- and trading tools.

 Benzinga Pro was introduced in 2011 and started as a real-time news service with insightful market commentary.
 In 2019, the all-new Benzinga Pro was introduced and now includes more features than ever before, intending to provide investors and traders with an all-in-one streaming platform for analysis, scanning and research.

 Let’s start with an important fact.
 Neither Trade Ideas nor Benzinga Pro are cheap trading tools.
 Both are in a premium-pricing segment, and even with our high discount offers, the costs per month are still on a higher level.
 Therefore it is crucial to understand better what the tools offer and what subscription type matches the best to your requirements.